vmware/versatile-data-kit/comparison_blogpost.md

 # Summary

-Overall, Apache Airflow is the heavier, more feature-dense and battle-tested service of the two, while Versatile Data Kit is more minimal and lightweight in comparison without sacrificing any fundamental capability and while offering a higher level of extensibility and positioning workloads on the datapath through its workload API.
+Overall, Apache Airflow is the heavier, more feature-dense and battle-tested service of the two, while Versatile Data Kit is more minimal and lightweight in comparison without sacrificing any fundamental capability and while offering a higher level of extensibility and positioning workloads on the data path through its workload API.

-# Pricing

-Both are free and open-source.
-Additionally, both Apache Airflow and Versatile Data Kit are licensed under the Apache License Version 2.0.

 # Workload Scheduling